 Courtenay works with clients across chemical and biotechnology industries including pharmaceutical, food, industrial, and energy sectors, pharmaceuticals (chemical and biotechnological), human and animal food products, nutraceuticals, medical devices, and industrial technologies.
 She has particular experience with transdermal pharmaceutical products (patches, gels and liquids), oral dosage forms (including controlled/extended release formulations), enzyme-based technologies, microbial technologies, diagnostic and therapeutic antibodies, active and passive immunization therapies, and personalized medicine, as well as with industrial films, carbon nanotube technologies, biofuels, and carbon capture technologies.

-She has served as vice chair of the firm’s Chemical, Biotechnology & Pharmaceutical Practice and is an active member of the firm's Appellate Practice and Life Sciences Industry Team.
+She has served as vice chair of the firm’s Chemical, Biotechnology & Pharmaceutical Practice and chair of the firm’s IP Associate Training & IP Policies and Procedures Committee, and is an active member of the firm's PTAB Trials Practice and Life Sciences Industry Team.

-Ms. Brinckerhoff joined Foley as an associate after clerking for the Hon.
+Courtenay joined Foley as an associate after clerking for the Hon.
 Judge Schall on the U.S. Court of Appeals for the Federal Circuit.
 Prior to her clerkship, she worked at Foley as a patent agent and law clerk.

-Ms. Brinckerhoff graduated from George Mason University School of Law (J.D., summa cum laude, 1999) as valedictorian of her class.
+Courtenay graduated from George Mason University School of Law (J.D., summa cum laude, 1999) as valedictorian of her class.
 While a law student, she served as a member of the George Mason University Law Review and published an article in the University of Baltimore Intellectual Property Law Journal related to legislation that limits liability for infringement of medical method patents.

 Selected Publications and Presentations